Active ingredient

 CellCept is usually given by a doctor or nurse in hospital.
 It is given as a slow drip (infusion) into a vein.

 The amount you take depends on the type of transplant you have had.
 The usual doses are shown below.
-Treatment will continue for as long as you need to prevent you from rejecting your transplant organ.
+Treatment will continue for as long as you need to prevent rejection of your transplant organ.

 Kidney transplant